 Distribution Instructions: The Department Evaluation Committee shall make three copies of their written evaluation and recommendation (this form) with supporting reasons.
 The original copy of this form along with the written evaluation should be placed in the member's personnel file.
 The second copy should be transmitted to the Library Director, and the third copy should be provided to the affected member upon issuance.
 Printed Name Signature Date

-Printed Name Signature Date

-Printed Name Signature Date

-Printed Name Signature Date

-I, the subject of this evaluation, am written evaluation and recommenda schedule: partment Evaluation Committee's ector in accordance with the following
+I, the subject of this evaluation, am signing this to indicate that I have received a copy of the Department Evaluation Committee's written evaluation and recommendation.
+I may submit additional comments to the Athletic Director in accordance with the following schedule:

+Date\
-1st Year Appointees Within three (3) calendater the DEC due date

-2nd Year or Later Appointees Within one (1) calend the DEC due date ar week of

-Tenure and Promotion Candidates Within one (1) calend the DEC due date ar week of
+1st Year Appointees Within three (3) calendar days after the DEC due date 2nd Year or Later Appointees Within one (1) calendar week of the DEC due date Tenure and Promotion Candidates Within one (1) calendar week of the DEC due date Signature: Data

-Signature: Date